1x6/Ghost/README.md

-# Ghost Selfbot
+# 👻 Ghost Selfbot

-This is the official code for Ghost which was recently discontinued and released to the public.
+The official code for Ghost which was recently discontinued and released to the public.
-We advise that you do not use any other fork of Ghost and if you do you are taking risks of getting a virus.
+Feel free to use any of the code found in this project for your own project.
 ⠀

 > ### Latest Changelog (v2.3.7)